 What to Wear to the Acropolis#

-There’s no strict dress code, but practical choices matter.
+There’s no official dress code, but practical choices make a huge difference.

 Do wear: